openconfig/gsii/docs/motivation.md

 The `dynamic` path SHOULD be streamed via gNMI `Subscribe` as per the existing expectations around the `config` path.

+#### Determining the System's applied state value

+Today, the intended state (`config`) path is the value that a client expects the target to be running for the specified leaf.
+With the introduction of the `dynamic` path, there is a requirement to choose between the `config` and the `dynamic` path.

+It is proposed that the target adopts the rule of:

+ * if the `dynamic` leaf is present, this is the preferred value and should be used,
+ * if no `dynamic` leaf is present, the intended state (`config` path) should be used.

+with a strict preference to prefer the dynamic configuration value.
+In the case that the `dynamic` value is removed (e.g., due to an RPC failure with a persistence mode that indicates that the values should be cleared on RPC failure), the system should apply the `config` value if one is present.

 ### Validation Requirements

 In order to ensure that the application time of the configuration is minimised